-PLA (Polylactic acid) is a very strong and rigid filament but it starts to go soft at 60°C. This obviously makes it unsuitable in high temperature applications as it has been known to even go soft in hot cars in summer.
+Is a very strong and rigid filament but it starts to go soft at 60°C. This obviously makes it unsuitable in high temperature applications as it has been known to even go soft in hot cars in summer.

-Nylon is a more flexible filament than PLA but is more durable.
+Is a more flexible filament than PLA but is more durable.
 Nylon parts are more likely to tear than their PLA counterparts.
 Therefore parts that need impact resistance are better printed in Nylon than PLA.

 Is a common plastic used for 3D Printing.
 It is durable and has a reasonable temperature resistance, but its fumes make it less popular with hobbyist 3D printer enthusiasts.

-PETG (Polyethylene Terephthalate Glycol) is a good alternative to ABS.
+Is a good alternative to ABS.
 It is durable like ABS and doesn’t produce fumes that are carcinogenic.
 PETG doesn’t have as good a temperature resistance as ABS but this is a small tradeoff.

 Based in Worcestershire, West Midlands, Central Scanning are a leading company for 3D printing and scanning services in the UK.
 Offering high quality rapid prototyping and 3D printing using a variety of materials.
 For more information or to speak to one of our experts about your next project, call 01527 558 282 or fill out our contact form.
 We would be happy to help you with any questions you may have about your future project.